 Peaks Island Press publishes the novels written by the brother and sister team of Eugene and Katherine Woodbury.
-The Kindle versions are compiled from hand-coded XHTML and published region-free and DRM-free.
-The ePub versions for Apple, Sony, Kobo and others are distributed via Smashwords.
+The ePub and Kindle ebooks are compiled from hand-coded XHTML and published region-free and DRM-free.
+The ePub editions for Apple, Nook, and Kobo are distributed via Smashwords.

 Fox & Wolf by Eugene Woodbury

-Ami Tokudaiji is a kitsune (a Japanese werefox) from an aristocratic family whose fortunes are threatened by a financial scandal.
+Ami Tokudaiji is a Japanese werefox from an aristocratic family whose fortunes are threatened by a financial scandal.
 Yuki Yamakawa is a werewolf from the wrong side of the tracks.
-When they end up in the same homeroom class at Osaka's most exclusive girl's school, Yuki is determined to make Ami her new best friend--if they don't kill each other in the process.
+When they both end up in the same homeroom class at Osaka's most exclusive girl's school, they'll have to stop fighting each other long enough to join forces against the mobsters menacing Ami's family.